EJarrattBarnham/AMReader/README.md

     will exclude any data from conditions B, D and E.
   - Cannot be used at the same time as Condition_Include

+- Structure_Include

+  - Select certain structures from the data before statistical analysis and graph production.
+  - The input is a list of codes referring to the structures to keep in the dataset.
+E.g. Structure_Include = c(“A”, “V”) will proceed with only the data concerning the abundance of arbuscules and vesicles.
+  - Cannot be used at the same time as Structure_Exclude

+- Structure_Exclude

+  - Remove certain structures from the data before statistical analysis and graph production.
+  - The input is a list of codes referring to the structures to remove from the dataset.
+E.g. Condition_Exclude = c(“EH”, “IH”, “S”) will exclude the data concerning extraradical hyphae, intraradical hyphae and spores.
+  - Cannot be used at the same time as Structure_Include

 - Facet_1, Facet_2 and Facet_3

   - Inform the function of which facets to take from the Conditions